 11.Bad Religion-The Gray Race

 Recorded without longtime guitarist Brett Gurewitz due to his record label Epitaph achieving more success than was expected and coming off the highly regarded previous album, The Gray Race didn’t quite receive the same acclaim.
-That said, it’s all comparative and a lesser Bad Religion albums is still better than most albums out there.
+That said, it’s all comparative and a lesser Bad Religion album is still better than most albums out there.
 That much is clear because look….it’s this high on the list so it must be true.

 Highlights-“Them And Us” “Parallel”